The Quick Version

 Practical team applications

-Getting Started with Pre-Send Analysis
+Getting Started with Content Intelligence

-Manual approach (5 minutes per message)
+Manual approach (5 minutes per piece)

-Automated approach (60 seconds per message)
+Automated approach (60 seconds per piece)

 Start Small